kapishupadhyay22/Air-Traffic-Flow-management/README.md

 # Air-Traffic-Flow-management

-This project is an implementation of self developed computational system for Air Traffic Flow Management System.
+This project is an implementation of self developed computational system for an Air Traffic Flow Management System.

+# Contriutors -> Kartik Garg (gargkartik2012) and Kapish Upadhyay (kapishupadhyay22)